 The programme is research led and students will benefit from the interaction with staff who are involved in internationally leading research projects in the field.
-The skills acquired by students will be applicable to industrial applications as well as scientific data exploration such as business intelligence or e-health.
+The skills acquired by students will be applicable to commercial and industrial applications such as business intelligence and manufacturing as well as to scientific data exploration including e-health and e-science.

 This full-time programme starts in mid September and lasts one year.
 Admission requires a good honours degree with a substantial academic component of Computing or IT that includes study of databases and programming.

 Full time students take 4 courses in semester 1 and 4 courses in semester 2

 and must normally take courses in bold.